IgniteUI/igniteui-docfx/en/components/overlay_position.md

 ### Positioning Settings

-Each position strategy has its own position settings.
-This setting determines how the content will be shown.
-In the example below we are creating a new `PositionSettings` object.
+Each positioning strategy has its own positioning settings.
+These settings determine how the content will be shown.
+In the example below, we are creating a new `PositionSettings` object.
 Using it we force the overlay to show the content starting from the top right point of the provided `target` - the `buttonElement`.
-The direction in which the content will be shown is set to top left.
-Then we create a new `ConnectedPositionStrategy` and pass it to `PositionSettings`.
+The direction in which the content is shown is set to top-left.
+Then we create a new `ConnectedPositionStrategy` and pass it the `positionSettings`.

 ```typescript
 const positionSettings: PositionSettings = {